 - The data in Statement I alone or in Statement II alone are sufficient to answer the question.

-- The data in both statements I and II are not sufficient to answer the question.
+- The data in both the statements I and II are not sufficient to answer the question.

-- The data in both statements I and II together are necessary to answer the question.
+- The data in both the statements I and II together are necessary to answer the question.